the-blue-coder/react-base/src/code-templates/pages/PageExamples/README - DO NOT COPY.txt

 BACK END:

 -   Create the entity and do migration.
 Do not forget to use TimestampableEntityTrait inside the entity, and add #[ORM\HasLifecycleCallbacks] just before the entity class
--   Create the FormType class base on the entity.
+-   Create the FormType class based on the entity.
 -   Remove created_at and updated_at in the FormType (the timestamps are managed by TimestampableEntityTrait).
 -   Use snake_case for all the fields in the form type class.
 -   Copy code-templates/backend/Controller/PageExampleController.php to backend > app/Controller/, rename file and update variables and methods names as needed